 Getting cheap dental crowns abroad

 Dental tourism is becoming ever more popular as Americans find themselves unable to afford complex dental care at home.
+However, some dentists recommend visiting a US dental school as a better alternative.
+You can get excellent care under the supervision of an instructor for about one half of the cost of private practice.

 The process for capping a tooth